hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/portable/supported-format-retrieval.md

     {
         PROPVARIANT pv = {0};
         PropVariantInit(&pv);
-        // Don&#39;t call PropVariantClear, since we did not allocate the memory for these GUIDs
+        // Don't call PropVariantClear, since we did not allocate the memory for these GUIDs

         if ((guidContentType   == WPD_CONTENT_TYPE_DOCUMENT) ||
             ((guidContentType  == WPD_CONTENT_TYPE_ALL)))